 How do I get started?
 Our limited scope legal services are done online through email.
 The benefit to you is that you do not have to take time out of your busy schedule for an appointment.
-Upon your first email contact with us, you will be asked basic questions typically in the form of an Application for Services or FREE Initial Case Evaluation to determine what specific services we can offer in your unique situation.
+Upon your first email contact with us, you will be asked basic questions typically in the form of a FREE Initial Case Evaluation to determine what specific services we can offer in your unique situation.
 Upon acceptance of your case, a no-obligation offer of services and fee quote will be emailed to you.

 What is the procedure for your document drafting service?
 There are basically 3 steps.
-STEP 1) Sign and return the Attorney-Client Retainer Agreement along with payment.
+STEP 1) E-Sign Attorney-Client Limited Scope Retainer Agreement and make your PayPal payment.
 STEP 2) Return completed worksheet and make 2nd PayPal payment (as applicable).
-STEP 3) When court documents are received, follow the step-by-step instructions.
+STEP 3) When you receive your court documents, follow the step-by-step instructions.

 What if I need more help after the divorce papers are completed?
 We offer a wide variety of other limited scope legal services as needed and available.
 Contact us for more assistance.

 Can I get a divorce even though I don't know where my spouse is?
-YES!
-Through our inexpensive document preparation service and step-by-step instructions, we help our clients get their spouse served even if they don't know the spouse's current whereabouts.
+YES, typically you may.
+Through our inexpensive document preparation service and step-by-step instructions, we help our clients get their spouse served in the USA even if they don't know the spouse's current whereabouts.
 No, if the spouse is in the Military or the spouse is not in the US.

-Do you prepare divorce forms for cases in other states?
+Do you prepare court documents for cases in other states?
 No. The attorney is only licensed in Tennessee.
 If your case is in another state, you will need to seek a professional, licensed in that state, for assistance.

 Can I use my Smart Phone with your services?
 Most phones have limited capabilities.
-It is recommended that you have a private email address and access to the internet, a computer and a printer.
-Office supply and copy stores may have access for a fee.
+It is recommended that you have a private email address, access to the internet, a computer, and a printer.
+Office supply (Staples, UPS Stores, etc.) and copy stores may have access for a fee.
 Most libraries have FREE access.

 I work weekdays between 8 am - 5 pm, can I still get help?
 YES!
 This is a virtual law office and we are not limited to the operating hours of a traditional law firm.
 We do not operate 24/7, however, we are generally available by email most days, evenings, weekends, and holidays.
 Due to the high volume of need, please be patient for a response that is typically sent within 2 business days.